York Capital Management, L.P.

 In business since 1991, York Capital Management, L.P. is an investment advisor to hedge and private equity funds.
 James Dinan, part owner of the Milwaukee Bucks (as of 2014), founded the New York firm that manages nearly $20.5 billion in assets.

-Investors in these funds includes high-net-worth individuals, pension and profit-sharing plans, trusts, estates, charitable organizations, corporations, business entities, endowments and foreign sovereign wealth funds.
+Investors in these funds include high-net-worth individuals, pension and profit-sharing plans, trusts, estates, charitable organizations, corporations, business entities, endowments and foreign sovereign wealth funds.
 Of these investors, 49% are not American, according to SEC data.

 York Capital Management Background